 The Panamera is an undeniably impressive machine.
-Yes, it’s got the sports car-rivalling performance but it's not just fast, Porsche’s big saloon is also enjoyable to drive.
+Yes, it’s got the sports car-rivalling performance, but it's not just fast: Porsche’s big saloon is also enjoyable to drive.
 The seating position is low and there’s enough movement from the adjustable steering column to move the wheel to exactly where you want it.

+The taut ride doesn’t try to disguise the Panamera’s size or weight: considering its enormity that would be practically impossible.
+Instead, the Porsche manages its weight exceptionally well with great body control, and that endows it with an intent rarely seen in a car of this sort.
 Its steering is heavy, especially around town, and so is the weight of the throttle.
 Such substantial controls emphasise that the Panamera isn’t some effortless city car, but as they’re easy to adapt to, they’re far from a hindrance.
-This solid feel, combined with its well-appointed cabin and high-speed performance, means the Panamera does a great job of being comfortable GT car.
+This solid feel, combined with its well-appointed cabin and high-speed performance, means the Panamera does a great job of being a comfortable GT car.

-The 4 E-Hybrid is much more eager, even from low down in the rev range.
+Once turned in neatly, the Panamera gives you the confidence to jump on the power early and balance the car with the throttle through to the exit.
+The 4 E-Hybrid is eager, even from low down in the rev range.
 However, a lot of the time its V6 sounds bland and then thrashy as the revs increase.
 Its built-in regenerative braking system gives the brake pedal an extremely odd feel; it shuffles up and down beneath your foot as the system juggles between conventional brakes and the regen.
 Blending those two methods of braking seamlessly is a fiendishly difficult thing to do and, as it stands, Porsche is yet to master that art with this car.

-The Turbo is the one that feels most like a Porsche, it’s a truly fast car.
+The Turbo is the one that feels most like a Porsche.
+It’s a truly fast car.
 Its V8 emits a menacing grumble and pushes the Panamera along at a startling rate.
 It responds instantly to throttle inputs and there’s real force right up until its 7000rpm limit.

 Its grunt also makes it more malleable in a corner, and liberal use of the throttle adds just a slight degree of attitude as the tyres lose their fight with the tarmac.
-Feeling the four-wheel drive system hunt for grip, the tyres clawing away at the road, the Turbo gives the impression it’s like a less extreme, less mechanical Nissan GT-R. It’s not as raw, exciting or quite as involving as the Japanese sports coupe, but for a four-door saloon to behave in that manner is deeply impressive.
+Feeling the four-wheel-drive system hunt for grip, the tyres clawing away at the road, the Turbo gives the impression it’s like a less extreme, less mechanical Nissan GT-R. It’s not as raw, exciting or quite as involving as the Japanese sports coupe, but for a four-door saloon to behave in that manner is deeply impressive.

+Just as the acceleration times aren’t affected by the extra weight of the Sport Turismo’s estate body, neither is its handling.
 The Panamera shares elements from its sports car siblings, with great weighting to its controls, a real agility, unshakable composure and masses of grip.
-However, it doesn’t feel like a true sports car, instead it creates a character all of its own – one that’s less delicate but still involving and enjoyable.
+However, it doesn’t feel like a true sports car.
+Instead it creates a character all of its own – one that’s less delicate but still involving and enjoyable.